 NPT 112, Medical Surgical Nursing Practicum I (Credit: 7) (Prerequisites: AHS 102, AHS 103, AHS 109 and NSG 110; Corequisite: NSG 112) Focuses on health management and maintenance, and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
 The definition of nursing care includes using the nursing process, performing assessments, using critical thinking, and providing client education.
-Topics include: health management and maintenance, and prevention of illness in the cardiovascular system; nursing care, treatment, pharmacology, and diet therapy of the cardiovascular system; health management and maintenance, and prevention of illness in the respiratory system; nursing care, treatment, pharmacology, and diet therapy of the respiratory system; health management and maintenance, and prevention of illness in the amagement and maintenance, and prevention of illness in the endocrine system; health management and maintenance, and prevention of illness in the endocrine system; nursing care, treatment, pharmacology, and diet therapy of the respiratory system; health management and maintenance, and prevention of illness in the amagement and maintenance, and prevention of illness in the endocrine system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; health management and maintenance, and prevention of illness in the gastrointestinal system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; deviat
+Topics include: health management and maintenance, and prevention of illness in the cardiovascular system; nursing care, treatment, pharmacology, and diet therapy of the cardiovascular system; health management and maintenance, and prevention of illness in the respiratory system; nursing care, treatment, pharmacology, and diet therapy of the respiratory system; health management and maintenance, and prevention of illness in the endocrine system; nursing care, treatment, pharmacology, and diet therapy of the endocrine system; health management and maintenance, and prevention of illness in the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; health management and maintenance, and prevention of illness in the gastrointestinal system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; deviations from the normal state of health; and universal precautions.
+(0-0-21-7)

 NPT 113, Medical Surgical Nursing Practicum II (Credit: 7) (Prerequisites: AHS 102, AHS 103, AHS 109 and NSG 110; Corequisite: NSG 113) Focuses on health management and maintenance, and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
 The definition of nursing care includes using the nursing process, performing assessments, using critical thinking, and providing client education.
-Topics include: health management and maintenance, and prevention of illness in the musculoskeletal system; nursing care, treatment, pharmacology, and diet therapy of the musculoskeletal system; health management and maintenance, and prevention of illness in the neurological system; nursing care, treatment, pharmacology, and diet therapy of the neurological system; health management and maintenance, and prevention of illness in the sensory system; nursing care, treatment, pharmacology, and diet therapy of the sensory system; health management and maintenance, and prevention of illness in the integumentary system; nursing care, treatment, pharmacology, and diet therapy of the integumentary system; health management and maintenance, and prevention of illness in the mental health client; nursing care, treatment, pharmacology, and diet therapy of the mental health client; health management and maintenance, and prevention of illness in the oncology client; nursing care, treatment, pharmacology, and diet therapy of the oncology client; deviations from the normal state of health; and universal precautions.
+Topics include: health management and maintenance, and prevention of illness in the musculoskeletal system; nursing care, treatment, pharmacology, and diet therapy of the musculoskeletal system; health management and maintenance, and prevention of illness in the neurological system; nursing care, treatment, pharmacology, and diet therapy of the neurological system; health management and maintenance, and prevention of illness in the sensory system; nursing care, treatment, pharmacology, and diet therapy of the sensory system; health management and maintenance, and prevention of illness in the integumentary system; health management and maintenance, and prevention of illness in the mental health client; nursing care, treatment, pharmacology, and diet therapy of the mental health client; health management and maintenance, and prevention of illness in the oncology client; nursing care, treatment, pharmacology, and diet therapy of the oncology client; deviations from the normal state of health; and universal precautions.
 (0-0-21-7)